linsyking/vg151-docs/docs/_sources/mid2/rc_part6.rst.txt

   What's more, using :cin:`goto` breaks code quality and means deduction!

-- How to use the conditional ternary operator?
+- How to use the `conditional ternary operator`?

   .. code-block:: c